Bio: Roger Doriot

 Roger and I learned that we were not the first to work among the tribal villagers in Papua.
 The groundwork began during the 1960's with the first spiritual awakening occurring during the 1970's.
 In 1974 the first believer was baptised with more than 40 taking this step of faith over the next two years later.
 As the tribesmen were introduced to Jesus, the Good News began to spread to neighbouring villages.
 These early believers did not have a written copy of the Scriptures in their own language so they memorized many verses and songs that we taught them.
 In turn, they shared them with the many villages in this remote Indonesian outback.
 Many accepted the Lord and gave up many of their dark spiritual customs including the burning of their fetishes.

 In 2007, Roger's work has changed to emphasize training of the nationals to translate the Scripture into their own mother tongues.
-Since 2011 we have given much of our time travelling across America speaking to churches about the need for and recruiting new translators that will be a part of the Vision 2025 strategy.
-There were more changes in 2016 and we are travelling less across America and have been returning to Nalca for about 8 months out of each year.
-Unrest, as a result of long term family feuding and the refusal to forgive each other, continues in the region and some of our friends have strayed away from the faith.
-Even so, we have seen many of the younger people grow in the faith and have been instrumental in directing some of them to attend post-secondary institutions in Indonesia and abroad with the hopes that they will return to work with their own families and friends.
-Roger and I pray that we can continue to be a catalyst to bring healing to these hurting people that still need Him.
+Since 2011 we have given much of our time while in America to speaking to churches about the need for and recruiting new translators that will be a part of the Vision 2025 strategy.
+Since 2016 we have returned to the USA annually primarily because of personal medical needs that could not be met in Asia.
+In 2019 Roger and I felt that we would likely be returning to Indonesia for the last time.
+Plans are underway for us to relocate to the USA permanently in 2020.
+We pray that we can continue to be a catalyst to bring healing to the hurting people of Indonesia that still need Him.